Kumarsatwik/Food_Website/README.md

-# Food_Website
+# Food Website
-React and TailwindCSS
+React and TailwindCSS used in this projects